Join me!

 Homemade Dog Biscuits

-Cool and they are ready to treat the pups for protecting the garden.
-Or package them up for your furry one’s pals.
+Let the cookies cool, and they’re ready to treat the pups for protecting the garden.
+Or package them up for your furry ones’ pals.
 They will be a welcome treat for any canine family members!

 Homemade Dog Cookie Recipe with oatmeal and cinnamon